Fullmeals.

 Step 3: Rest the Dal

-Once the dal is cooked, turn off the heat and let the pressure cooker sit for to allow the steam to release naturally.
+Once the dal is cooked, turn off the heat and let the pressure cooker sit for to allow the to release naturally.
 Do not force open the lid.

 Step 4: Prepare Tadka Base